ddenron/annotation_tool/README.md

 For a walkthrough to the tool functionalities check the [video](https://www.youtube.com/watch?v=uU1wozgjsa0).

-*Run* the tool using the provided executable tool.
+*Run* the tool using the provided executable jar.

 **Dependencies**: